Who you get health info from matters: new study tests vaccine video sharing

 Summary

-This study tested different ways of sharing a short video about flu and COVID-19 vaccines to see how trust changes depending on who shares it.
+This study tested different ways of sharing a short video about flu and COVID-19 vaccines to see how trust changes based on who shares it.
 Over 500 adults in California watched the video, which was created with input from Indigenous community members.
-The video was shared either as a paid social media ad, through a trusted community organization, or from someone they know.
-The goal is to improve how health messages reach Indigenous and other underserved communities.
+The video was shared either as a paid social media ad, by a community organization, or by someone they know.
+The goal is to improve how health messages reach underserved communities.

 Get updates